matthewsot/ssi-live22/README.md

 - Support for symbolic values is rudimentary; it cannot tell that, e.g., `(x+y)==(y+x)`.

-On the positive side of things, the entire framework is only about 1k lines of code, so it shouldn't be _terribly_ difficult to debug things (will be working on comments soon ...).
+On the positive side of things, the entire framework is self-contained and only about 1k lines of code, so it shouldn't be _terribly_ difficult to debug things (will be working on comments soon ...).
 If you have a small example that fails I'm happy to take a look.

 ## License
 AGPLv3, see `LICENSE`.
 The example code demonstrated in `pinctrl-example` is